jmyers7/book/_sources/chapters/08-more-prob.md

 ```

-Now, armed with this formula, let's do some problems:
+Armed with this formula, let's do an example problem:

 ```{admonition} Problem Prompt